The Master of Entrepreneurship specialises in providing students with the knowledge and skills needed to:

 Faculty of Business & Economics, Graduate Merit Scholarships: 50% fee-remission scholarships based on academic merit.
 All applicants are automatically considered for this scholarship.

-Best Business Case Prizes (2 x $10,000 prizes): The prizes are sponsored by Credit Suisse and CMB.
-Each sponsor is offering a $10,000 prize to two graduates of the Master of Entrepreneurship who effectively pitch their start-up ideas to a panel of investors and leading entrepreneurs.
+Best Business Case Prizes: One of the prizes is sponsored by Credit Suisse.
+Credit Suisse is offering a $10,000 prize to a graduates of the Master of Entrepreneurship who effectively pitches their start-up ideas to a panel of investors and leading entrepreneurs.

 You will need to apply separately for these scholarships.
 Additional financial assistance is also available to any Wade Institute students who are in residence at Ormond College.
 Please contact the Institute for further information firstname.lastname@example.org

 Participating in a course entirely built for you to succeed as an entrepreneur will be a unique experience.

 The program is delivered in the incredible settings of the Wade Institute building.
 Located in the beautiful gardens at Ormond College, it is a cutting-edge learning space that will be your base for an extraordinary year of discovery.

 Start-ups start here

 Master of Entrepreneurship students bring existing ideas to the program, or develop new ones here.
 The world-class teaching, support and facilities provided specifically for our students allows them to bring their entrepreneurial ideas to life during the course of their degree.

 Read about m-Time, a start-up venture by Master of Entrepreneurship students, Yan Ting Choong and Sarah Agboola or Teenyco, by Master of Entrepreneurship student Bindi Raja, set to revolutionalise the 20-week ultrasound with 3D printing.